 Introduction

-It is widely acknowledged that the objectives of Universalization of Elementary Education (UEE), Education for All (EFA), and the Right to Education (RTE) cannot be realized without recognizing the crucial role of community participation..
+It is widely acknowledged that the objectives of Universalization of Elementary Education (UEE), Education for All (EFA), and the Right to Education (RTE) cannot be realized without recognizing the crucial role of community participation.
 A community is generally understood as a group of individuals living within a specific geographical area who share common interests and work collectively.
 Members of a community often possess a sense of belongingness, which strengthens collective efforts.
 Although communities may not always be homogeneous, their shared interests and sense of belonging significantly contribute to achieving the goals of UEE and the RTE Act, 2009.
 (Bray, 2001; Government of India, 2009) Since elementary education is a shared responsibility of the state and society, community involvement facilitates improvements in access, quality, and equity in education.
 (World Bank, 2004) Furthermore, various policies, programmes, and research studies consistently highlight meaningful community participation that is necessary for attaining desired outcomes in school education.

 Elementary education constitutes the foundation of lifelong learning and plays a important role in shaping learners’ cognitive abilities, social awareness, and epistemic dispositions.
 In India, significant progress has been made in expanding access to elementary education through initiatives such as Sarva Shiksha Abhiyan (SSA) and the enactment of the Right of Children to Free and Compulsory Education (RTE) Act, 2009.
 However, concerns regarding the quality, relevance, and contextualization of learning continue to persist (Govinda, 2019).
 Traditional classroom practices in many elementary schools remain textbook-centred and examination-oriented, often detaching learners from socio-cultural environments.

 Educational theorists argue that learning becomes meaningful when it is connected to learners lived experiences, cultural practices, and local contexts (Vygotsky, 1978; Rogoff, 2003.
 Along with this, Indian education policy has increasingly emphasized community participation and the integration of local knowledge into school education.
 School Management Committees (SMCs) were institutionalized under the RTE Act, 2009, as decentralized bodies comprising parents, local leaders, and community representatives.
 While SMCs are mandated to monitor school functioning and prepare School Development Plans, their potential role in influencing curriculum and pedagogy has not been adequately examined.
 NEP (2020) further reinforces the need for experiential, interdisciplinary, and community linked learning, thereby creating renewed relevance for exploring the pedagogical role of SMCs.

-2. Objectives of the Study
+The specific objectives of this research are:

-To analyze the role of SMCs in integrating local knowledge in elementary education.
+to analyze the role of SMCs in integrating local knowledge in elementary education.

-To examine theoretical perspectives supporting the integration of local knowledge and interdisciplinary learning.
+to examine theoretical perspectives supporting the integration of local knowledge and interdisciplinary learning.

-To identify challenges faced by SMCs in integrating local knowledge into teaching–learning processes.
+to identify challenges faced by SMCs in integrating local knowledge into teaching–learning processes.

-3. Methodology
+1. Methodology